Juvenile offenders often are the easiest to work with, though it does take some special understanding.

 When you are healing a juvenile committed sexual offense, whether soon-after or as an adult, it is important to work with the energy around being abused and the commitment of the crime(s) with as much detail as you can.
 We always start, as before, with the parts that have the greatest energetic pull to them, working with the pieces that feel or seem the loudest until collapsed and then moving on to the next aspect.
 In addition, you will need to address the “not knowing better”, “I was reenacting what I was shown”, the self-blame and shame that often shows up even where it isn’t appropriate and more.
 It just gets compounded as time passes when it is left to fester, so be prepared for that.

-Previous: Preface - Pedosexual - Pedophile - Adult Rape
+Previous: Introduction - Pedosexual - Pedophile - Adult Rape

 Rev. Christopher StandingBear RMT specializes in helping clients release their emotional attachment to the past through his work as a Trauma Release Coach™ at Bearfoot Healing.
 He draws upon his own experiences and study of human behavioral psychology, his intuition, connection with Divine Guidance and the work he does with clients using Energy Medicine and Energy Psychology to write articles that will empower others in their personal healing.